Books I Read in 2018May 12, 2019 books

 The Information: A History, a Theory, a Flood by James Gleick

 Eclectic, engrossing and thoroughly enjoyable.
 From Ada Lovelace and Charles Babbage to Maxwell and Einstein to Shanon and Turing: Gleick’s masterful prose captures both the ideas and personalities of the men and women who made the world what it is today.
-Apart from the extremely lucid explanations of the foundations of the Information Age, the book is packed full of fascinating historical accounts.
+Apart from the lucid explanation of the foundations of information theory, the book is packed full of fascinating historical accounts.
 To top it off is the brilliant synthesis and narrative.
 Would highly recommend.

 The White Tiger by Aravind Adiga

-A parable of the new India relating individuality’s struggle from freedom from the societal forces of class and caste that seek to imprison it.
+A parable new India relating individuality’s struggle for freedom from the societal forces of class and caste that seek to imprison it.
 The narrative while being deeply allegorical is at the same time raw, visceral and credulous.
 Devoid of any idealistic or ideological pretensions, the story of Balram Halwai’s rise paints a wholly unflattering yet undeniably accurate picture of modern India.
 Would highly recommend.

 Masters of Doom by David Kushner

 A gushing homage from a DOOM fanboy meant for other video game fanboys.
 While the detailed technical discussions of early games are interesting, the book’s focus is on the behind the scenes drama between John Carmack and John Romero.
 An inordinate amount of prose is spent on trite character profiles which makes parts of the book an absolute chore to read.
 Would not recommend.